Ancestral Puebloans: Origins

+DNA evidence confirms the ancestors of the inhabitants of Picuris Pueblo once lived in Chaco Canyon, now a UNESCO World Heritage Site.

 Modern Pueblo oral traditions hold that the Ancestral Puebloans originated from sipapu, where they emerged from the underworld.
 For unknown ages, they were led by chiefs and guided by spirits as they completed vast migrations throughout the continent of North America.
 They settled first in the Ancestral Puebloan areas for a few hundred years before moving to their present locations.

 Migration from the homeland

 The Ancestral Puebloans left their established homes in the 12th and 13th centuries.
 The main reason is unclear.
 Factors discussed include global or regional climate change, prolonged drought, environmental degradation such as cyclical periods of topsoil erosion or deforestation, hostility from new arrivals, religious or cultural change, and influence from Mesoamerican cultures.
 Many of these possibilities are supported by archaeological evidence.

 Current scholarly consensus is that Ancestral Puebloans responded to pressure from Numic-speaking peoples moving onto the Colorado Plateau, as well as climate change that resulted in agricultural failures.
 The archaeological record indicates that for Ancestral Puebloans to adapt to climatic change by changing residences and locations was not unusual.
 Early Pueblo I Era sites may have housed up to 600 individuals in a few separate but closely spaced settlement clusters.
 However, they were generally occupied for 30 years or less.
 Archaeologist Timothy A. Kohler excavated large Pueblo I sites near Dolores, Colorado, and discovered that they were established during periods of above-average rainfall.
 This allowed crops to be grown without requiring irrigation.
 At the same time, nearby areas that suffered significantly drier patterns were abandoned.

 Ancestral Puebloans attained a cultural "Golden Age" between about 900 and 1150.
 During this time, generally classed as Pueblo II Era, the climate was relatively warm and rainfall mostly adequate.
 Communities grew larger and were inhabited for longer.
 Highly specific local traditions in architecture and pottery emerged, and trade over long distances appears to have been common.
 Domesticated turkeys appeared.

 After around 1130, North America had significant climatic change in the form of a 300-year period of aridity called the Great Drought.
 This also led to the collapse of the Tiwanaku civilization around Lake Titicaca in present-day Bolivia.
 The contemporary Mississippian culture also collapsed during this period.
 Confirming evidence dated between 1150 and 1350 has been found in excavations of the western regions of the Mississippi Valley, which show long-lasting patterns of warmer, wetter winters and cooler, drier summers.